• Skip to primary navigation

 This Paleo Sweet Potato Casserole has a super creamy and flavorful filling with a sweet, crunchy topping.
 It's sweetened with either a keto or paleo-friendly sweetener and is Dairy-Free, Grain-Free, Gluten-Free, Low(er)-Carb, and totally delicious!

-Even though we follow more of a low-carb, keto lifestyle, we still indulge in healthy carbs every once in a while.
-Especially if you follow a cyclical keto diet or practice carb-ups - this recipe can easily be incorporated into a keto diet.
+Even though we follow more of a low-carb keto lifestyle, we still indulge in healthy carbs occasionally.

 It's surprisingly easy to make, has a super creamy filling, a sweet-crunchy topping, and no one will ever guess it's healthy!

-This paleo sweet potato casserole is definitely only the sweeter, dessert side of things.
-So feel free to reduce the sweetener if you prefer more of a natural sweetness.
+This paleo sweet potato casserole is definitely on the sweeter dessert side.
+So feel free to reduce the sweetener if you prefer more natural sweetness.

-Or if candied sweet potatoes with a marshmallow topping is more your thing, my blogger friend Megan over at Allergy Free Alaska recently posted an amazing looking Paleo Marshmallow Recipe that's corn-free and made with coconut sugar!
+Or if candied sweet potatoes with a marshmallow topping are more your thing, my blogger friend Megan at Allergy Free Alaska recently posted an amazing-looking Paleo Marshmallow Recipe that's corn-free and made with coconut sugar!

 Simply replace the pecan-streusel topping with her homemade marshmallows and bake as directed.